coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Load @string.
+.. cmdv:: Load @string

 Loads the file denoted by the string :n:`@string`, where string is any complete filename.
 Then the `~` and .. abbreviations are allowed as well as shell variables.
 If no extension is specified, |Coq|
 will use the default extension ``.v``.

-.. cmdv:: Load Verbose @ident.
+.. cmdv:: Load Verbose @ident

-.. cmdv:: Load Verbose @string.
+.. cmdv:: Load Verbose @string

 Display, while loading,
 the answers of |Coq| to each command (including tactics) contained in